SKaplanOfficial/Raycast-Pins/DEVLOG.md

 - Added setting to hide/show the "Preferences..." menu item.
 - Added setting for sorting pins alphabetically, by frequency, date last used, creation date, or manually.
 Groups can be controlled separately from non-grouped pins.
 - Improved group deletion logic -- now hands children off to the parent group, if one exists.
+- Added setting for showing/hiding the ID, parent, and sort method of groups.

 ### 2023-09-02